 4 Green Plumbing Tips so you can Save Water

-Australia is the Driest Continent on Earth That Can Yield Only a Limited Amount of Freshwater.
-With the drought happening in several parts of New South Wales and ACT, the water levels in the dams continue to drop.
-The call for water conservation is as loud as ever.
-Each Australian used to consume 480 litres daily post-millennium.
-It is now significantly reduced to an average of 300 litres.
+Australia is the driest continent on Earth, with limited freshwater resources.
+With droughts affecting several parts of New South Wales and the ACT, water levels in dams continue to drop, making water conservation more critical than ever.
+The average Australian used to consume 480 liters daily post-millennium, which has now significantly reduced to an average of 300 liters.

-We have been more conscious of the usage of water in the household in recent years.
-However, poor individual practices are not only the cause of water wastage at home.
-A faulty plumbing system can also be the root cause of excessive water usage and increased water bills.
+While we have become more conscious of our household water usage in recent years, poor individual practices aren’t the only cause of water wastage at home.
+Faulty plumbing systems can also lead to excessive water use and increased water bills.
 The Plumbing and Electrical Doctor has rounded up four green plumbing tips to support your water conservation efforts.

 1. Check For Leaks In Your Plumbing